 While it won’t replace a DSLR or mirrorless camera, the GoPro is on par with a smartphone.
 What makes it different is its many shooting modes and advanced software.
 I think a GoPro camera is quite useful for many reasons.

 - Behind the Scenes Video.
-The camera is light and small which means it can be easily mounted or warn for behind the scenes footage from your shoots.
+The camera is light and small which means it can be easily mounted or worn for behind the scenes footage from your shoots.
 The camera now offers image stabilization as well which leads to smoother camera moves.

 - Easy timelapse movies.
 Want to dabble in timelapse?
 You can record both still sequences for additional processing or even ready to share 1080p timelapse video with the newest model.